Can I Use Apple Cider Vinegar to Clean My Dishwasher?

 Tips to Keep the Dishwasher Clean

-If you want to keep your dishwasher sparkling clean and in good condition for a long period, follow these tips:
+If you want to keep your dishwasher sparkling clean and in good condition for an extended period, follow these tips:

 Scrape Food Chunks